lorossi/random-animations/README.md

 ## Why?

-I made this repo because I grew tired of making a separate repo for every silly js canvas that I make.
+I made this repo because I grew tired of making a separate repo for every silly JS canvas that I make.
 Often there's not much to say about these animations, so when I'll feel like they are ready to go, I'll just put a link to them here along with a short description and a link to the Instagram post.

 Also, sometimes I want to quickly play around or thinker with an idea that I just had or with something that I know it's not worth creating a whole repository for.